A program of the Kinder Institute for Urban Research at Rice University

 ANNOUNCEMENTS

-NNERPP Annual Forum dates and session submissions
+NNERPP Annual Forum

 The NNERPP Annual Forum is our favorite opportunity to gather as a NNERPP community — for anyone who can join us, we are so looking forward to being together again this summer.
 Let’s meet the moment together at #NNERPP25: